Pendo NPS Survey In-Depth Review (+Better NPS Alternative)

 - Want to start collecting NPS responses in-app without having to upgrade to Pendo’s most expensive plans?
-Userpilot offers more value for money than Pendo when it comes to collecting NPS survey responses and is available in all plans.
+Userpilot NPS offers more value for money than Pendo and is available in all plans.

-The NPS score is calculated by subtracting the percentage of detractors (those least likely to promote your product) from the percentage of promoters (those most likely to promote it).
+NPS scores are calculated by subtracting the percentage of detractors (those who ranked you from 0 to 6 and are least likely to promote your product) from the percentage of promoters (those who ranked 9 0r 10 and are most likely to promote your product).

 What does Pendo do?

-Pendo has an extensive list of features to help companies cater to customers at every stage of the user journey, but this article focuses on its NPS surveys.
+Pendo helps SaaS businesses discover product insights and analytics.
+The tool has an extensive list of features to help companies cater to customers at every stage of the user journey.
+It also offers in-app microsurveys (called Pendo Polls) but this article focuses on Pendo NPS surveys only.

 Pendo NPS functionality overview

-Pendo allows you to deliver your NPS survey in-app or in-app + emails.
+Pendo allows you to deliver your NPS survey solely in-app and through in-app + emails.

 Pendo NPS content

-Users can create a new NPS on Pendo by replacing the questions in the template (as shown below) with their preferred choice of words.
-They can also add the usual follow-up qualitative question to close the survey loop.
+Users can create a new NPS survey on Pendo by replacing the questions in the template below with their preferred choice of words.
+You can also add the usual follow-up qualitative question.

 Pendo NPS segmentation and targeting